ccoutant/dwarf-locations/001a-context.md

 >     is greater than or equal to 0 and less than the, possibly default,
 >     value of the `DW_AT_num_lanes` attribute.
 >
->     If there is no running process, the current lane is not available.
+>     If there is no running process, there is no current lane.
 >     If the current running program is not using a SIMD/SIMT
 >     execution model, the current lane is always 0.
 >